From BR Bullpen

-He was taken by the Kansas City Royals with the second pick of the 2007 amateur draft.
+He was taken by the Kansas City Royals with the second pick of the 2007 draft.
 He had set California state home run records for a career (52) and season (24).
-When teammate Matt Dominguez was taken 12th, it became the highest two high school teammates had been chosen in the same draft.
+When teammate Matt Dominguez was taken 12th, they became the pair of high school teammates to have been been chosen highest in the same draft.
+Moustakas and Dominguez both graduated from Chatsworth High School, the same high school that had produced Dwight Evans four decades earlier.
 In 2006, Moustakas had hit .231/?/.375 for the USA junior national team.
 In the 2006 World Junior Championship, he drove in five runs against Italy and made a home run-robbing catch against Cuba in the quarterfinals.
 The USA finished with a silver medal.
 Moustakas won the 2007 Baseball America High School Player of the Year Award.

 Moustakas signed with scout John Ramey for $4 million in time to make his professional debut late in 2007.
-He played DH for the Idaho Falls Chukars on August 25 against the Ogden Raptors, going 2 for 5 with a 2-run double and two strikeouts.
+He played DH for the Idaho Falls Chukars on August 25th against the Ogden Raptors, going 2 for 5 with a two-run double and two strikeouts.
 He hit .293/.383/.439 for the season.
 Baseball America rated him as Kansas City's top prospect going into 2008.

 In 2008, the Los Angeles native batted .272/.337/.468 for the Burlington Bees.
 He led the Midwest League with 22 home runs and was second in total bases behind Mitch Moreland.
 He was the first teenager to lead the MWL in homers since Steve Gibralter 16 years prior.
 He alternated between shortstop and third base that year.
 Baseball America rated him as the top prospect in the league, followed by Neftali Feliz, Jarrod Parker, Ben Revere and Brett Wallace.
 Mike failed to make the league All-Star team as Brandon Waring was picked at third and Zach Cozart at short.
 Moustakas was again rated Kansas City's top prospect at year's end as well as the 13th-best prospect in all of baseball.